Merck/Halyard/docs/tools.md

 	* Temporary path for HTable files is used to store temporary HBase table files and the files are moved to their final HBase locations during the last stage of the Bulk Load process.
 	* Optional property `-Dmapreduce.job.queuename=<YARN_queue_name>` can specify YARN queue to be used by the application.
 	* Optional property `-Dhalyard.parser.skipinvalid=true` can be used to continue the Bulk Load process even in case of RDF parsing exceptions for particular files.
 	* Optional property `-Dhalyard.table.splitbits=<split_bits>` can specify number of pre-computed HBase table region splits when the table does not exist yet and it is created during the Bulk Load.
 Number of table pre-splits is calculated as 3 * 2^\<split_bits>.
-Default number of split_bits is 0, so each new Hbase table is pre-split into 3 regions by default.
+Default number of split_bits is 0, so each new HBase table is pre-split into 3 regions by default.
 Use this option wisely as a large number of table pre-splits can overload HBase as well as significantly affect Bulk Load performance.
 	* Optional property `-Dhalyard.parser.context.default=<default graph context>` can specify default graph context for the ingested RDF triples
 	* Optional property `-Dhalyard.parser.context.override=true` can override graph context of the loaded RDF quads with the default graph context
 5. Executed process will inform you about the tracking URL of the Map Reduce application and about the bulk load progress.

 ### Halyard PreSplit

 Halyard PreSplit is a Map Reduce application designed to estimate optimal HBase region splits for big datasets before the Bulk Load.
 Halyard PreSplit creates an empty HBase table based on calculations from the dataset sources sampling.
 For very large datasets it is wise to calculate the pre-splits before the HBase table is created to allow more efficient following Bulk Load process of the data.
-Optional definition or override of the graph context should be specified exactly the same as for the following Bulk Load proces so the region presplits estimations are precise.
+Optional definition or override of the graph context should be specified exactly the same as for the following Bulk Load process so the region presplits estimations are precise.

 Halyard PreSplit consumes the same RDF data sources as Halyard Bulk Load.